 These days not many people will carry around actual envelopes filled with cash anymore but the classic envelope mantra can still work even if you are using your debit card, credit card, electronic transfers, or even mobile payment services.

-Personally, I’ve been using a version of this ‘envelope’ budgeting method since 2015 and swear by it.
+A popular version of this ‘envelope’ budgeting method has been around since 2015 and many people swear by it.
 According to this method, you start by giving every dollar (or ringgit in our version) a job.
 Once you can do that, you will be able to plan for your true expenses, adapt to unexpected changes, and spend less than you earn.